 Income that Never Hits My Bank Account

 Almost half of my income (42%) never hits my bank account.
 Instead it goes toward: retirement account contributions; taxes, social security, and medicare payments; and pension contribution, health and life insurance premiums, my flexible spending account (FSA) contributions, and charitable donations I make through a workplace giving program.

-As noted above, I decreased my contribution to my retirement account to get out of debt faster (Dave Ramsey recommends stopping contributions altogether but I just couldn’t do that).
+As noted above, I decreased my contribution to my retirement account to get out of debt faster (you can read more about my decision here).
 I did direct all of my contribution to the pre-tax account I have access to and not the Roth option.
 This decreased my tax bill and thus increased what I took home.
 Once my debt is gone, however, I plan on going back to contributing only to my Roth 401k.

 If I had done this a few months ago, this section would have been more complicated because I would have had more types of debt: a home equity loan, a car loan and credit cards in addition to my student loans.
 Now, as you can see, every extra penny is directed toward my student loans only.
 I can’t wait for these to be gone too!

 I think my expenses are fairly typical with regards to car insurance, mobile phone, etc. My mortgage makes up a smaller portion of my budget than most because I bought my condo twelve years ago when I earned quite a bit less.

 For many reasons, which I discuss in My Worst (Best?)
 Money Decision, I didn’t buy more house as my salary increased.
 This is likely going to end up being a smart money decision when I go to sell but being stuck was frustrating.